 Suzanne is a California native, happily raising her children Abby and Patrick in her adopted Pittsburgh, Pennsylvania.

-Steve Good is the Vice President of Growth & Communications for Phi Delta Theta Fraternity and is tasked with overseeing the growth and communications strategies of the Phi Delta Theta strategic plan, Phi Delt 2020, as well as the Iron Phi program through The LiveLikeLou Foundation.
+Steve Good is the Senior Vice President of Growth, Engagement & Philanthropy for Phi Delta Theta Fraternity and is tasked with overseeing the growth and communications strategies of the Phi Delta Theta strategic plan, Phi Delt 2020, as well as the Iron Phi program through The LiveLikeLou Foundation.
 The paramount responsibility of this position is to promote and market the value of membership to current and potential members while engaging other stakeholders through traditional communication channels and new and innovative technologies.

 Steve spent his undergraduate days at Iowa State University, completed his MBA at Xavier University, is a graduate of Leadership Iowa and completed a Digital Marketing certification program at the University of Illinois.
 Steve volunteers as the Chapter Advisory Board Chairman for the Iowa Gamma Chapter at Iowa State University.

-Steve and his wife Tillie live in Ames, Iowa with their son Calvin, daughter Tess and two rescue dogs.
+Steve and his wife Tillie live in Ames, Iowa with their son Calvin, daughter Tess and rescue rescue dog.